Unified Development Ordinance (UDO)

 of the citizens and landowners of Currituck County; and to implement the policies and objectives of county-adopted plans addressing the county’s growth and development.

-Currituck County current Unified Development Ordinance was adopted on January 1, 2013 and amended on September 26, 2016.
+Currituck County current Unified Development Ordinance was last amended on January 13, 2020.

 - Chapter 7 – Environmental Protection Standards